-- 3. The withdrawals from the E.L.
-Bruce Company were "unauthorized."
-Does that mean that there could not have been a "consensual recognition of an obligation to repay?" - 4.
-If taxpayer has acquired funds without restriction as to their disposition, he has a power to spend them on consumption one of the elements of the SHS definition of income.
-Did taxpayer Gilbert ever feel free to spend the money as he pleased? - 5.
-It seems that taxpayer was willing to "bet the company" and had done so before.
+4. If taxpayer has acquired funds without restriction as to their disposition, he has the power to spend them on consumption - one of the elements of the SHS definition of income.
+Did taxpayer Gilbert ever feel free to spend the money as he pleased?

+5. It seems that taxpayer was willing to "bet the company" and had done so before.
 E.L.
 Bruce Company evidently willingly reaped the rewards of a good bet and only fired Gilbert when he made a bad one.
 Cf. second footnote of Gilbert.
-Is that relevant to the income tax question that the facts of Gilbert raise? - 6.
-Why are loan proceeds not included in taxpayer's gross income?
-After all, taxpayer may act without restriction as to their disposition? - 7.
-Security and damage deposits: An electric utility company (IPL) requires customers with suspect credit to make a security deposit to assure prompt payment of utility bills.
+Is that relevant to the income tax question that the facts of Gilbert raise?

+6. Why are loan proceeds not included in taxpayer's gross income?
+After all, taxpayer may act without restriction as to their disposition?

+7. Security and damage deposits: An electric utility company (IPL) requires customers with suspect credit to make a security deposit to assure prompt payment of utility bills.
 Customers are entitled to a refund of their deposit upon establishing good credit or making a sufficient number of timely payments.
 The electric company treated the deposits as a current liability.
 So long as the company refunded the deposits when customers were entitled to them, the company could spend the money as it chose.
 Should the utility include the deposits in its gross income?
 The answer to this question turns on whether the company had "complete dominion" over the funds.

 IPL hardly enjoyed 'complete dominion' over the customer deposits entrusted to it.
 Rather, these deposits were acquired subject to an express 'obligation to repay,' either at the time service was terminated or at the time a customer established good credit.
-So long as the customer fulfills his legal obligation to make timely payments, his deposit ultimately is to be refunded, and both the timing and method of that refund are largely within
+So long as the customer fulfills his legal obligation to make timely payments, his deposit ultimately is to be refunded, and both the timing and method of that refund are largely within the control of the customer.